YC-collection/achuwilson.github.io/projects/blindgrasp.md

 ###2.
 Fingerprint for the Gripper

   The original GelSight depends on the features on the object to detect contact.
 It may fail with featureless smooth surfaces like glass.
 Adding features like ridges similar to fingerprints on the outer sensing surface of GelSight can help in detecting contact with featureless surfaces.
 It could also  help in generating vibrations when the finger is moved over textured surfaces.
 This would be another hardware enhancement

 ###3.
 Tactile exploration using Deep Reinforcement Learning

    This involves developing a tactile exploration policy for the control of a manipulator.
 The exploration policy would generate control commands (joint torques) for the manipulator based on tactile feedback such that it can search through a cluttered environment and pick up the desired object.I have set a goal of picking up a coin from a tray filled with small spherical marbles.
 This would be a good scenario to justify the usage of tactile exploration, as it would be impossible to detect the coin with vision if it is buried under the marbles.
 The initial approach would be to use a deep reinforcement learning based agent to pick up the coin.
 The agent will have to explore by moving the robot's end effector and digging through the marbles.
 It will be given positive rewards when it comes in contact with the coin and a final grand reward when it picks up the coin.
 This would also involve developing of new reinforcement agents which will work well with sparse rewards since the exploration phase would be often having zero rewards.

    **Yes,there is a hidden coin under the marbles,  the robot has to dig into it, find it and pick it up.**

 <br>
-{% include image.html url="/images/kuka_env_marbles.png" href="../projects/blindgrasp" caption="Yes,there is a hidden coin under the marbles,  the robot has to dig into it, find it and pick it up." width=480  align="center" %}
+{% include image.html url="/images/kuka_env_marbles.png" caption="Yes, there is a hidden gold coin under the marbles,  the robot has to dig through it, find the coin and pick it up." width=600  align="center" %}

 <br>